-Jewish Home News Roundup
+Jewish Home in the News

 From our efforts to keep our residents engaged during mandated isolation, to how we're handling the personal protective equipment shortage, the Los Angeles Jewish Home has been featured in both national and local media stories.
 These stories help to emphasize the leadership role the Jewish Home is taking during the COVID 19 pandemic.